Keenan Allen Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- In his three matchups against the Raiders, Allen's 52 receiving yards average is 20.5 less than his over/under for Sunday's game (72.5).
+- Allen has averaged 52 receiving yards per game in his three career matchups against the Raiders, 20.5 fewer than his over/under for Sunday's game.

 - Allen, in three matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.